darolpz/golang-doc-generator/readme.md

 # Golang-doc-generator

   Golang-doc-generator is a PDF generator written in Go.
 It genere a release notes pdf from git commit messages.
-  Important: The generated release notes pdf is based in [convenctional commits](https://www.conventionalcommits.org/en/v1.0.0/)
+  Important: It do needs commits writen using [convenctional commits](https://www.conventionalcommits.org/en/v1.0.0/) in order to work